Title:

 Maescoed still occurs on modern maps in three forms as Upper, Middle and Lower Maescoed without being very clear where one ends and the next begins.

 Lands on the Middle Maescoed were subject to enclosure from two main sources.
-Firstly there was the surrounding farms on the periphery, these were mainly freehold and would have been granted as a 20 –30 acre holding at an early date.
-As farming changed from a subsistence base to one of produce supply, more land was both needed and could be worked.
+Firstly there were the surrounding farms on the periphery; these were mainly freehold and would have been granted as a 20 –30 acre holding at an early date.
+Then as farming changed from a subsistence base to one of supplying produce, more land was both needed and could be worked.
 These periphery farms grew in size by taking in parts of the Common either by Lease or in a minority of cases by further freehold purchase.

 Enclosure of the commons was mainly piecemeal and progressive.
 It follows that the extent of open common or waste changed over time.
 Residual open Commons remain in both Lower and Upper Maescoed.
 That of the Middle Maescoed was finally extinguished by Act of Parliament of 1816.